 The result?
 Billions in lost opportunities and market share erosion that could have been prevented with more responsive review processes.

-Think about everything that has changed since the beginning of this year, and what it would be like to only react to these changes now.
+Think about everything that shifted in the past 12 months, and what it would be like to only react to those changes now.
 How would things be different if you had course-corrected when they happened?
 If you had checked in every six or even every three months?

 The fact is, traditional review cycles are too slow for modern business dynamics, creating significant strategic and financial risks.
 Annual business reviews (ABRs), once the backbone of strategic control, have become a potential liability in today's fast-moving markets.